PrivateMIlitary.org went live early in

 linked to the PrivateMilitary.org

 domain.
-Although our online and offline resources have expanded considerably since then, the aim sought by PrivateMilitary.org
+Although our online and offline resources have expanded considerably ever since, the aim sought by PrivateMilitary.org

 in 2000 continues to guide the evolution of our enterprise: